Table of Contents

 Brain Repair & Maintenance |

-Acetyl-L-Carnitine, Astaxanthin, CDP-Choline, DHA, Lion’s Mane, Magnesium, Phosphatidylserine (PS), Rhodiola Rosea, Pine Bark Extract, Saffron |
+Acetyl-L-Carnitine, Astaxanthin, CDP-Choline, DHA, Lion’s Mane, Magnesium, Phosphatidylserine (PS), Rhodiola Rosea, Pine Bark Extract, Vitamin D |

 Best Nootropic Supplements in 2024

-I have my favorite nootropics after 17-years of trial and error.
+I have my favorite nootropics after 18-years of trial and error.
 And I’ll share what I’ve found and use in this article.
 Because what works for me may work well for you too.
 The nootropics I’m talking about here are what I use every day.

 I encourage you to invest a little time and learn how each nootropic works in your brain.
-Because you’ll find that many of these compounds work in synergy.
-This translates to smaller doses of each supplement for a bigger benefit.
+I know this can be hard.
+The reason I’m encouraging you to learn this stuff at least on the basic level is because you’ll find that many of these compounds work in synergy.
+This means you can use smaller doses of each supplement for a bigger benefit.

-And there is no “one pill” solution for repairing and optimizing your brain.
+There is no “one pill” solution for repairing and optimizing your brain.
 It often takes several carefully chosen supplements to get the job done.

 Pre-Made Nootropic Stack Benefits

 Fortunately, I found the best pre-made nootropic stack in late 2015 which includes most of the nootropics I’d selected for my stack.
-All packed into 2 capsules in a natural pre-made nootropic stack called Mind Lab Pro® v4.0.
+All packed into 2 capsules in a natural pre-made nootropic stack called Mind Lab Pro® .

-I’ll talk more about Mind Lab Pro® v4.0 in a few minutes and how it ties into my brain hacking goals.
+I’ll talk more about Mind Lab Pro® in a few minutes and how it ties into my brain hacking goals.

 The company that makes Mind Lab Pro® also produces a line of dietary supplements called Performance Lab®.